 Deriving the actual $A{\lambda}/E(B-V)$ curve in each sightline requires UV spectroscopy, which can only be afforded for a few stars.
 In order to estimate physical parameters from photometry, we repeated the analysis assuming different known extinction curves (such as those plotted in Figure 3) and gauged the effects that such choices have on the results from SED fitting.
-In some favorable cases one could determine the most plausible assumption, if one extinction curve gives a significantly better fitting than others; however, the matter is complicated by some degeneracy with $T{\rm eff}$ , and by the influence of gravity and metallicity (see also Bianchi et al. 2012).
-In all cases we can at least estimate the uncertainty that the lack of information on the extinction curve carries on the resulting stellar parameters and E(B-V).
-In the following discussion, we will indicate with " $R_V = 3.1$ " results obtained from model grids reddened assuming the MW typical curve with $R_V = 3.1$ , taken from Cardelli et al. (1989); "LMC2" indicates that we used the curve derived from Misselt et al. (1999) in this LMC region; "avgLMC" will label results obtained assuming the extinction curve derived in LMC sightlines by Gordon & Clayton (1998); and "SMC" indicates the very steep curve derived along SMC sightlines by the same authors.
+In some favourable cases one could determine the most plausible assumption, if one extinction curve gives a significantly better fitting than others, however the matter is if one extinction curve gives a significantly better fitting than others, however the matter is complicated by some degeneracy with $T{\rm eff}$, and by the influence of gravity and metallicity (see also Bianchi et al. 2012a).
+In all cases we can at least estimate the uncertainty that lack of information on the extinction curve carries on the resulting stellar parameters and E(B-V).
+In the following discussion, we will indicate with " $R_V=3.1$ " results obtained from model grids reddened assuming the MW typical curve with $R_V=3.1$, taken from Cardelli et al. (1989), "LMC2" indicates that we used the curve derived from Misselt et al. (1999) in this LMC region, "avgLMC" will label results obtained assuming the extinction curve derived in LMC sightlines by Gordon & Clayton (1998), and "SMC" the very steep curve derived along SMC sightlines by the same authors.

-In Table 4 we provide coefficients for reddening correction in each broadband filter used in this program, for the benefit of potential users of our catalog (or any catalog in these filters), derived for the four extinction curves cited above.
-They are computed comparing magnitudes of models reddened with a differential extinction of E(B-V) = 0.4 mag, and averaging across the $T{\rm eff}$ range 30,000-12,500 K. This is more accurate than computing $A{\lambda}/E(B-V)$ at the $\lambda{\text{eff}}$ of the passband, especially when the spectral slope across the passband is steep.
-Figure 3 shows that our filters' combination is little affected by the strength of the 2175 Å bump (the F255W and F170W passbands being on the sides of it), but the UV slope of the $A{\lambda}/E(B-V)$ curve can strongly influence the F170W and F255W measurements.
+In Table 4 we provide coefficients for reddening correction in each broad-band filter used in this program, for the benefit of potential users of our catalog (or any catalog in these filters), derived for the four extinction curves cited above.
+They are computed comparing magnitudes of models reddened with a differential extinction of E(B - V) = 0.4mag, and averaging across the T{eff} range 30,000 to 12,500K.
+This is more accurate than computing $A{\lambda}/E(B - V)$ at the λ{eff} of the passband, especially when the spectral slope across the passband is steep.
+Figure 3 shows that our filters' combination is little affected by the strength of the 2175Å bump (the F255W and F170W passbands being on the sides of it), but the UV slope of the $A{\lambda}/E(B - V)$ curve can strongly influence the F170W and F255W measurements.
 Table 4 quantifies the effect.
-The extinction curve is found to be UV-steep only in extremely intensive star formation sites at low metallicity, such as the SMC, some sites in NGC 6822 (e.g., Efremova et al. 2011) or starburst galaxies (e.g., Calzetti et al. 2005, 1995).
-Using HST-UV spectra of a few bright stars, Bianchi et al. (1996) had explored $A{\lambda}/E(B-V)$ in a few M31 sightlines and found it to have a UV slope similar to the Milky Way $R_V = 3.1$ curve, but possibly a weaker bump.
+The extinction curve is found to be UV-steep only in extremely intensive star-formation sites at low metallicity, such as the SMC, some sites in NGC6822 (e.g. Efremova et al. 2011) or starburst galaxies (e.g. Calzetti et al. 2005, Calzetti et al. 1995). .
+Using HST-UV spectra of a few bright stars, Bianchi et al. (1996) had explored $A{\lambda}/E(B-V)$ in a few M31 sightlines and found it to have a UV slope similar to the Milky-Way $R_V=3.1$ curve, but possibly a weaker bump.
 These few measurements cannot be taken as representative of a whole galaxy, but for the time being there is no other spectroscopic information.
-Therefore, we assumed first a Milky Way extinction curve with $R_V = 3.1$ , and explored the effect of metallicity in Figure 7.
+Therefore, we assumed first a Milky-Way extinction curve with $R_V=3.1$, and explored the effect of metallicity in Figure 7.
 The most evident effect is that the SED-fitting solution is quite stable (or insensitive to metallicity) in most cases.
-A comparison as in Figure 7 adopting a steep UV extinction curve $A{\lambda}/E(B-V)$ (e.g., "LMC2") similarly indicates supersolar metallicity to be slightly better in many cases, but produces more scatter in OB40 and an opposite trend (solar metallicity preferable) in OB137 and OB136.
+A comparison as in Figure 7 adopting a steep UV extinction curve $A{\lambda}/E(B-V)$ (e.g. "LMC2") similarly indicates supersolar metallicity to be slightly better in many cases, but produces more scatter in OB40, and an opposite trend (solar metallicity preferable) in OB137 and OB136.